 In addition to their status on the International Union for Conservation of Nature's Red List, gray seals are also protected under the Marine Mammal Protection Act.

 Sharks and orcas, sometimes called killer whales, are natural predators of the gray seal.
 Disease and parasites are also natural threats.
 Although gray seals are not hunted for their fur and there is no longer a market for seal oil, people continue to be the greatest threat to these animals.

 Entanglement in and ingestion of plastics results in unknown numbers of gray seal deaths.
 They are inadvertently caught in fishing nets, particularly drift nets, resulting in their deaths.
 The impact of overfishing in gray seals' natural hunting grounds has not been determined.
 They are unpopular with fishermen as these seals are known to consume commercially valuable fish.

 - Reduce, reuse and recycle — in that order!
 Cut back on single-use goods, and find creative ways to reuse products at the end of their life cycle.
 Choose recycling over trash when possible.

 - Protect local waterways by using fewer pesticides when caring for your garden or lawn.
 Using fertilizers sparingly, keeping storm drains free of litter and picking up after your pet can also improve watershed health.

 - Never release balloons.
 Animals often mistake them for food or become entangled in their strings.
 Looking for an alternative?
 Try blowing bubbles instead!

-At the seal exhibit, visitors can meet gray seal females Kjya, Kara and Birdie, as well as a male Gunther.
+At the seal exhibit, visitors can meet gray seal females Kjya, Kara, Birdie and Jo-Jo, as well as a male, Gunther.
 Gunther has a Species Survival Plan recommendation to breed with Kjya and Kara.
 Birdie is Kara's offspring and was born on Jan.
 21, 2017.